Klaaktu/polyvis-wasm/README.md

 Further reading: https://kylebarron.dev/blog/geos-wasm (p.s.
 [GEOS](https://libgeos.org/) says it's a port of JTS, not the other way around.)

 ## Considerations
-Avoid passing a lot of data between JS and WASM, serializing is slow.
+Avoid passing a lot of data between JS and WASM, because [it's slow](https://rustwasm.github.io/docs/book/game-of-life/implementing.html#interfacing-rust-and-javascript).
 May need to keep 2 copies of the polygon list.

+## To do
+1. Use WASM's linear memory in JS?
+2. Import JS functions to Rust to avoid data copy?